FREQUENTLY ASKED QUESTIONS

 Will IEPs transfer with the students who move to OVA?

-All special ed accomodations and services will transfer to OVA.
+All special ed accomodations and services from in-district students will transfer to OVA.

 What is the difference between "Hybrid" and "Fusion"?